invesdwin/invesdwin-maven-plugin/README.md

 	* Sadly this setting is not persistent in IntelliJ and needs to be reapplied after any maven related changes that cause a reload of the maven modules.
 This can be prevented by unchecking: File -> Preferences -> Build, Execution, Deployment -> Build Tools -> Reload project after changes in build scripts
 * Run `mvn clean generate-sources` from command line or do it in IntelliJ via: Right Click Root Project -> Maven -> Generate Sources and Update Folders

-Alternatively you can use Maven for building in IntelliJ by checking
+Alternatively you can use Maven for building in IntelliJ by checking:
 * File -> Preferences -> Build, Execution, Deployment -> Build Tools -> Maven -> Runner -> Delegate IDE build/run actions to maven
 * File -> Preferences -> Build, Execution, Deployment -> Build Tools -> Maven -> Runner -> Skip Tests
 Then speed up build by enabling parallel maven builds